-PKE
+CR4.PKE

-Protection-Key-Enable Bit (bit 22 of CR4) - Enables 4-level paging to associate each linear address with a protection key.
-The PKRU register specifies, for each protection key, whether user-mode linear addresses with that protection key can be read or written.
+Enable protection keys for user-mode pages (bit 22 of CR4) - 4-level paging and 5-level paging associate each user-mode linear address with a protection key.
+When set, this flag indicates (via CPUID.(EAX=07H,ECX=0H):ECX.OSPKE [bit 4]) that the operating system supports use of the PKRU register to specify, for each protection key, whether user-mode linear addresses with that protection key can be read or written.
 This bit also enables access to the PKRU register using the RDPKRU and WRPKRU instructions.